 -

-After the security scan there's a UK passport check, where staff will scan your passport.
-Then there's a French passport check.
+After the security scan there's a UK passport check, staff scan your passport.
+Then there's a EU passport check by French police.

 -

-Then you're inside the departure lounge and free to use the shops, bar, cafe or other facilities until your train is ready for boarding, usually 15-20 minutes before departure.
-At St Pancras there's a Pret a Manger, bar, newsagents & travel goods shop, toilets and a Eurostar information desk.
-The Eurostar information desk can provide you with Eurostar information, a free map of Paris, and Paris visitor metro passes.
+Then you're in the departure lounge and free to use the shop, bar, cafe & other facilities until boarding, usually 15-20 minutes before departure.
+At St Pancras there's a Prêt a Manger, bar, newsagents & travel goods shop, toilets and a Eurostar information desk.
+The Eurostar desk can provide you with Eurostar info, a free map of Paris, and Paris visitor metro passes.

 -

-If you have a Business Premier ticket (or Eurostar Carte Blanche card or American Express Platinum Charge Card) you can use the excellent Eurostar Business Lounge with comfortable armchairs, WiFi and complimentary tea, coffee, wine, beer, spirits, juice and snacks.
-There are Business Lounges at London St Pancras, Ebbsfleet, Paris Nord & Brussels Midi although not at Ashford, Calais or Lille.
-The entrance to the Business Lounge at St Pancras is on the right-hand side of the departure lounge, immediately after the passport check.
+If you have a Business Premier ticket (or Eurostar Carte Blanche loyalty card) you can use the Eurostar business lounge with comfortable armchairs, WiFi and complimentary tea, coffee, wine, beer, spirits, juice and snacks.
+There are business lounges at London St Pancras, Ebbsfleet, Paris Nord & Brussels Midi although not at Ashford, Calais or Lille.
+The entrance to the business lounge at St Pancras is on the right-hand side of the departure lounge, immediately after the final passport check.

 -